Islam-Made-Easy/ime-api/README.md

 ## Getting involved

-We welcome and encourage you to report issues and contribute changes.
+We welcome and encourage you to report issues and contribute to changes.

 - [Contribution guide for developers](https://github.com/Islam-Made-Easy/ime-api/wiki)